-- 1. The strategic location of roadblocks is an important part of the re-entry process.
+- 3. Relief workers and business owners should have a company ID card, and/or marked company vehicles with agency information to enter an impacted area. - 4.
+Colleton County does not utilize a credentialing or identification system separate from SCEMD.
+Business re-entry is managed by ESF-24 in the SEOC.
+Emergency responders, government employees and essential energy and utility workers can obtain identification cards and credentials from Colleton County Fire-Rescue. - D. Roadblocks - 1.
+The strategic location of roadblocks is an important part of the re-entry process.
 Roadblocks can be utilized to restrict entry points into devastated areas for two main reasons. - a) Roadblocks can be used to prevent mass entry of the civilian population, which can clog rescue routes for people in the impacted areas who may require medical attention. - b) Roadblocks are a method to help curtail acts of unlawfulness such as looting. - E. Curfews - Curfews may be issued by local, county or state law enforcement officials as a crime prevention measure depending on the intensity of the disaster and the level of damage sustained.
 The decision to implement a curfew and the duration rests with the local governing body or Colleton County Sheriff, but curfews should be coordinated through the EOC to ensure continuity among jurisdictions.
 Curfews may also be implemented countywide, regionally or within a particular municipality depending on the impact of the emergency. - F. Contingency Planning for Hurricanes - 1.
 A major Category 3 or greater hurricane, involving a large-scale evacuation with thousands of private vehicles moving inland, is the contingency upon which re-entry plans are developed.
 Of course, with less powerful storms, the inundation areas will be smaller, the number of evacuees and persons seeking public shelter will be more manageable locally, and the damage may be less.
-In this case, the special provisions for mass relocation inland and regional traffic control may not be needed.

-- G. Re-entry Public Information - ESF-15 (Public Information) in the EOC will coordinate with ESF-5 (Planning) to provide information to assist residents and businesses in reentering their homes or businesses inside impacted areas. - H. Security for Re-entry TCP's / IVA's - ESF-13 (Law Enforcement) will coordinate effective staffing for TCP's and IVA's.
+In this case, the special provisions for mass relocation inland and regional traffic control may not be needed. - G. Re-entry Public Information - ESF-15 (Public Information) in the EOC will coordinate with ESF-5 (Planning) to provide information to assist residents and businesses in reentering their homes or businesses inside impacted areas. - H. Security for Re-entry TCP's / IVA's - ESF-13 (Law Enforcement) will coordinate effective staffing for TCP's and IVA's.
 ESF-13 will also consider those that may access restricted / impacted areas by not using roadways (i.e. water and air).
-Such access may require additional law enforcement personnel for patrolling of impacted areas. - I. Security for EOC - 1.
-EOC Command will set the type of security used at the EOC.
-Although multiple layers of security exist at the EOC, they may not all be implemented simultaneously.
-EOC security may include the following: - a) Limited Security Doors unlocked and access available to the general public - b) Enhanced Security Doors are locked and can only be opened by authorized personnel with a proper security code or key card/fob/device.
-The general public is not permitted to enter the EOC without an escort by an ESF representative. - c) Full Security / Lockout Doors are locked and can only be opened by EOC personnel inside after verification of identification.
-Only authorized ESF representatives are allowed inside the EOC.
-The general public is not permitted to enter the EOC.
+Such access may require additional law enforcement personnel for patrolling of impacted areas. - VIII.
+Direction and Control - A. General